gaoshu883/frontend-nanodegree-mobile-portfolio/README.md

 - Refactor `updatePositions` --- Check out `src/js/main.js:498`

   + Rewrited the for loop
-  + Aoided FSL
+  + Avoided FSL
-  + Uses transform for not triggering the Layout and Paint
+  + Used transform for not triggering the Layout and Paint

 ```JavaScript